shervinea/cheatsheet-translation/pt/cheatsheet-unsupervised-learning.md

 **4. Jensen's inequality ― Let f be a convex function and X a random variable.
 We have the following inequality:**

-&#10230; Desigualdade  de Jensen's ― Seja f um função convexa e X uma variável aleatória.
+&#10230; Desigualdade  de Jensen's ― Seja f uma função convexa e X uma variável aleatória.
 Temos a seguinte desigualdade:

 <br>